wp-plugins/ultimate-metabox-tabs/readme.txt

 2. The second tab is clicked, it now shows that there is a metabox available for editing and that the content can be hidden.

 3. The admin editing page for the previous 2 screenshots.
 It shows that you need the Div ID of the metaboxes and that you can also hide the content with +the_content

-4. The tabs in action on the Advanced Custom Fields options page.
-Shows multiple boxes.

-5. The second tab selected on the Advanced Custom Fields page, the other boxes are hidden, and now new boxes appear.

-6. The admin editing page for the previous 2 screenshots again.

 == Installation ==